- About Us

-Find out more about the History of Lyttelton Port of Christchurch.
+Find out more about the History of Lyttelton Port Company

 The Port and town of Lyttelton are on the north shore of Lyttelton Harbour, a sea inlet in the north-west of Banks Peninsula on the coast of Canterbury in the South Island of New Zealand.

-Banks Peninsula is a volcanic island, built of lava from two craters situated in what are now upper reaches of Lyttelton and Akaroa harbours.
-Erosion and changes at the end of the last Ice Age resulted in the drowning of both craters.
+Banks Peninsula is a volcanic island, built of lava from two main volcanoes situated in what are now upper reaches of Lyttelton and Akaroa harbours.
+Erosion and changes at the end of the last Ice Age resulted in the drowning of both vallies.

-Lyttelton Harbour, called Te Whaka, or Te Whakaraupō (the harbour of bullrush reeds) by the Māori and Port Cooper by one of the earliest white visitors, runs westwards for 13 kilometres between two headlands, about two kilometres ride.
-Māori has lived in and around the area since 800AD.
+Lyttelton Harbour, called Te Whaka, or Te Whakaraupō (the harbour of bullrush reeds) by the Māori and Port Cooper by one of the earliest white visitors, runs westwards for 13 kilometres between two headlands, about a two kilometre ride.
+Māori have lived in and around the area since 800AD.

-Banks Peninsula is first sighted by Europeans from the Endeavour during James Cook’s first voyage to New Zealand.
+On the 16th of February 1770 Banks Island (later found to be a peninsula) is first sighted by Europeans from the Endeavour during James Cook’s first voyage to New Zealand.

 The first edition of the ‘Lyttelton Times’, which later became ‘The Press’, is printed.